Wildfires took everything but their food trucks. So they fed their community.

 “Whatever you need,” Geller remembers telling the couple, “we’ll pay it.”

-“They don’t know how to express it to me,” Nelson said.
+“They don’t know how to express it to me,” Nelson says.
 “They’re sad that we lost our home, but they’re also happy that they’re able to work.”

-The money also helps Lauren and Nelson feed those who now inhabit their community, such as the trio of firefighters who approached the Tropic Truck on a break from their shift in Altadena.

 “This community has been amazing,” said Yang Xiong, a firefighter with Cal Fire/Butte County Fire Department.
 The men said they’ve seen nothing like the support they’ve received in Altadena.